08 Jun Gdańsk: Street Art in Zaspa

 It’s a pleasant enough place to walk around, don’t worry at all.

-How to find the murals in Zaspa
+How to find the street art in Zaspa

 If you want to do Zaspa properly, learning about the district and the murals in depth, you can get a free street art walking tour and be shown around by a local.
 There are three of these tours per week in summer, and you can book yourself onto one of them by visiting the information point on Długi Targ in central Gdańsk.